-The independent assessor must use the questions from PAL's question bank.
+The independent assessor must use the questions from PAL's question bank or create their own questions in line with PAL's training.
 Follow-up questions are allowed where clarification is required

 The independent assessor must ask questions about KSBs that were not observed to gather assessment evidence.
 These questions are in addition to the set number of questions for the observation with questions and should be kept to a minimum.